Ask about our Price Matching policy Financing Available!

 About Pit Cubes

 These are generally available in 6" or 8" cubes.
 The overall cost comes to about the same to fill any given area.
 So, it comes down to which size you like.
 Pit cubes are very expensive to ship.
 They are bulky and light, so they are not popular with freight companies.
 Most suppliers will supply them vacuum packed to save on the freight costs.
 They should be opened immediately on receipt -- left vacuumed packed for too long and they may be permanently and irreparably damaged.
 All pit cubes are made of polyurethane foam.
 This type of foam does fade or yellows when exposed to fluorescent light sources.
 This in no way diminishes nor compromises the useful life and/or energy absorbent properties of these cubes.
 It is merely a cosmetic issue inherent to this type of material and will occur regardless of the manufacturer.

 Foam cube pits do require maintenance.
 Foam cubes will compress and compact over time and need to be "fluffed" regularly.
 Fluffing means that all cubes should be removed from the pit, and the pit should be cleaned and debris removed before putting the cubes back in.
 Raw foam will break down over time and the pit will have to be replenished.
 Most customers will replace a small amount of cubes annually or bi-annually.
 See more on Pit Cubes here.

 Instead of filling your pit with a full sized encased pit or cubes, the Layered Inground Pit System is much more cost effective and provides a better landing impact absorption.
-This system features base layers of soft foam logs (6" thick) that channel and regulate airflow from the impact site to promote optimal energy dispersion.
+This system features base layers of soft foam logs (generally 6" to 12" thick) that channel and regulate airflow from the impact site to promote optimal energy dispersion.
 These logs will need to be glued together at their contact points.

 If you would like us to price the hardware, pit edging, cubes or Carpet Bonded Foam.
 Sketch and dimension your pit (it can be any shape) and fax it to us at 859-881-0657 or email us - here.
 Be sure to:

 - Describe exactly what type pit you are requesting with dimensions.